 If your surgeon advises you to donate blood, arrangements will be made well in advance of your operation.
 This blood will be stored for you and if needed will be given during or after your operation.

-Interpreter services can be provided before and after your operation if you request them.
+Language and interpreter services can be provided before and after your operation if you request them.
 Please let your surgeon’s office staff know if an interpreter will be needed so arrangements can be made in advance.
 This service is provided at no charge to you.

 A history and physical exam will be performed either by your surgeon or by a primary care provider within 30 days of your operation.
 This evaluation will help to assure that you are in the best possible condition before undergoing your operation.
-It will provide information to help your surgeon, anesthesiologist and nursing staff plan for the best management of your care, during and after your operation.
+It will provide information to help your surgeon, anesthesiologist, and nursing staff plan for the best management of your care, during and after your operation.

 You may be given an appointment with an anesthesiologist in the Pre-operative clinic to discuss your anesthesia care.
 An anesthesiologist is a medical doctor trained in the specialty of anesthesia and pain management.
 The anesthesiologist will review medical history and discuss anesthetic options available.
 You will be given the opportunity to ask questions and discuss any concerns about your anesthetic.

 The final decision about anesthesia will be made by you and your anesthesia care team on the day of your operation.
-The decision will take into account your preference, the type and duration of surgery, special requirements of your surgeon and your medical condition.
+The decision will take into account your preference, the type and duration of surgery, special requirements of your surgeon, and your medical condition.

 If you have no health problems and are scheduled for a minor operation, you have the option of not visiting the Pre-operative Clinic.
 In that case, your anesthesiologist will discuss the anesthetic with you the day of your operation.
 But please feel free to visit the Pre-operative Clinic if you have any questions or concerns about your anesthesia.